 As life expectancies continue to grow, many people are looking to supplement their existing financial strategies when determining how to save for retirement for longer periods.
 A deferred annuity is one tool that can serve just such a purpose.
-If you have several years until retirement, a deferred annuity could make sense for you.
+If you have several years until retirement then a deferred annuity, sales of which rose from late 2020 into the summer of 2021, could make sense for you.

 Read on to learn more about how a deferred annuity works, how it differs from other types of annuities and whether or not it’s right for you.

 A deferred annuity is a long-term investment in which you invest a sum of money, then receive payments several years down the line after the initial sum has accrued interest.

 Unlike its counterpart, the immediate annuity, the deferred annuity has two distinct components: an investment phase and an income phase.
 The investment phase begins when you purchase the annuity, and it ends when you make your last contribution.
 You have the option to contribute to the annuity in one lump-sum payment or in several contributions over a longer period of time.

 The income phase begins when you receive your first payment from your annuity.
 Just like the investment phase, you have a few options for how you would like to receive payments.
 You can receive everything at once in a lump-sum payment, or you can receive a set amount periodically until the annuity runs out of funds.
 You can also annuitize the fund to receive payments until you die.

 A key feature of deferred annuities involves the manner in which they are taxed.
 Like many retirement accounts, you are able to contribute to your deferred annuity with pre-tax dollars.
 The funds will then be taxed as ordinary income once you withdraw them.
 To avoid a 10% penalty fee from the IRS, you’ll need to wait until age 59.5 before withdrawing anything.